The Oral-B Pro 1500 has essentially been replaced with the very similar, but newer, Oral-B Smart 1500.

 - 14 day battery life

-I and the team here at Electric Teeth will be the first to tell you, that you don’t need to go and spend hundred of dollars on an electric toothbrush.
+I and the team here at Electric Teeth will be the first to tell you, that you don’t need to go and spend hundreds of dollars on an electric toothbrush.

 From the benefits that an electric toothbrush brings, the Pro 1500 has those ‘essential’ items in a slim and lightweight body.